Stratford station (Ontario): History

 Two structures remain that were built in 1913 by the Grand Trunk Railway (GTR): a two-storey, brick-clad, railway station building, and a one-storey express building linked by an overhead canopy.
 The GTR merged into the Canadian National Railway in 1920.
 In addition to serving regional trains, it served international trains to Michigan and Chicago, including the Grand Trunk's long-running Maple Leaf.

 The station buildings were designated as a Heritage Railway Station in 1993.
 The station is also designated under Part IV of the Ontario Heritage Act since June 13, 1988.

 The Ontario Heritage Act designation notes that the station is built in the Prairie Style of architecture, influenced by Frank Lloyd Wright.
 It was erected by the Grand Trunk in 1913 and opened in August 1914.
 The designation covers the exterior of the whole structure, roof, masonry, windows, original doors and brick platforms (these were covered at the time of the designation in 1988).
 The building included a tower, that has since been removed.

-Between 1983 and 2004, Stratford was served by the International Limited, an international train service operated jointly by Via Rail and Amtrak between Chicago and Toronto.
+The International Limited was operated jointly by Via Rail and Amtrak between Chicago and Toronto.
+The service operated from 1982-2004.

-Between October 2021 and October 2023, Stratford was served by one weekday round trip on the GO Transit Kitchener line which operated between London and Toronto.
+On October 18, 2021, a GO Transit pilot project began weekday service to London, with a stop in Stratford.
+The pilot ended in 2023.

+In July 2026, GO Transit permanently restored one daily round trip between Stratford and Toronto.
+Weekday trains are timed to support commuting, while weekend trains are timed to support tourism to Stratford.

+Services

+As of July 2026, Stratford station is served by two trains per day in each direction: